raygj/consul-content/docker/readme.md

 - open script, set desired Consul version on line 17
 - assuming a single Consul server was deployed, execute the script with something like `sudo ./tmp/consul-install.sh < IP address of VM >`
 	- the script will grab the IP address and use it to populate Consul config files
+	- if you are deploying a 3-node Consul cluster, execute the script on each VM, the first IP address should be the VM you are running the script from, followed by the other two IP address, e.g., `sudo ./tmp/consul-install.sh < IP address of VM > < IP address of 2nd VM > < IP address of 3rd VM >`
 	- there are occasions when the script completes, but throws erros re: firewalld configuration...if so, just rerun the script
 - check syslog for any errors before continuing
 - start Consul `sudo systemctl start consul`